Create and Use Sample Templates 🧪

-- Update a Specific Sample to a New Template Version
+- Update a specific Sample to latest Template Version

-- Update All Samples to New Template Version
+- Update all of your Samples to latest Template Version

 When working with samples, you might add custom fields to a sample to include relevant information about it, and notice that you're regularly duplicating that sample to reuse the same custom fields for new samples.
 This is where using sample templates comes in handy.